cullenself/web/src/content.md

 ## Aerospace Engineer
 ### Austin, TX
-Aspiring student with both systems engineering design and software experience seeking full time employment.
+Aspiring Aerospace Engineer with both systems engineering design and software experience.
 - - -
 ## Education
 ### The University of Texas at Austin, May 2018